FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

 ![](imgs/service-worker.jpeg)

 #### **The Fleek Proxy**
-If you choose to **use Fleek as a proxy**, Fleek will use its Dfinity gateway to **act as a middleman** between users, and your static site canister on the Internet Computer, translating their requests.
-This is the default option, since it provides the most seamless experience for users and doesn't involve a Dfinity loading screen.
+If you choose to **use Fleek as a proxy**, Fleek will use its Internet Computer gateway to **act as a middleman** between users, and your static site canister on the Internet Computer, translating their requests.
+This is the default option, since it provides the most seamless experience for users and doesn't involve an IC loading screen.
 However, this option does depend on Fleek's servers, or Fleek itself, as a middleman.

 #### **Service Workers**
-The alternative is to use **Service Workers** to connect to Dfinity directly.
+The alternative is to use **Service Workers** to connect to the Internet Computer directly.
 If you select this option, users will interact **once with Fleek´s gateway**, to receive a bootstrap script that installs a service worker and reloads their page, showing a quick animated loading screen (for a very few seconds).

 ![](imgs/loading.gif)

-Once the Service Worker is installed, all of the user's requests will communicate directly with Dfinity's Internet Computer and your canister, **and no loading screen will be present**, that only happens once when the service worker is registered in their browser.
+Once the Service Worker is installed, all of the user's requests will communicate directly with the Internet Computer and your canister, **and no loading screen will be present**, that only happens once when the service worker is registered in their browser.
 This option **doesn't rely on Fleeks servers constantly**.

 ### Bots, Crawlers, and Other Non-human Requests
-To ensure your static sites on Dfinity are bot-friendly, crawlable by search engines, and show their metadata and link previews (when shared on social, for example) **Fleek handles all bot requests through the Proxy and our Dfinity/IC gateway**.
+To ensure your static sites on the IC are bot-friendly, crawlable by search engines, and show their metadata and link previews (when shared on social, for example) **Fleek handles all bot requests through the Proxy and our IC Gateway**.